mishamyrt/honeymate/readme.md

   * `data-origin` — For relax, zoom and helix effects, the transformation origin.
 Default is ‘top’ for relax and ‘center’ for zoom and helix.
   * `data-duration` — The animation duration in milliseconds.
 Default is 600.
   * `data-await` — Wait for element with id from value to load (but not finish the animation).
   * `data-scale` — For relax, zoom and helix effects, the initial scale.
 The default is 0.87.
+  * `data-expose` — Wait until the user scrolls to the element.
+If a hold time is set, it is calculated from the moment when the element gets into view.
+This parameter uses IntersectionObserver for greater performance.
+In browsers that do not [support](https://caniuse.com/#feat=intersectionobserver) this, the parameter will be ignored.
   * `data-spin` — Show loading indicator.
   * `data-spin-size` — Indicator diameter in pixels.
 Default is 24.
   * `data-spin-color` — Indicator colour.
 Default is black.